 The Blink camera system is lean and mean, and we like that.
 The company has done away with bulky system hubs.
 All of our cameras worked through one small sync module.
 That allowed us to take advantage of the battery powered cameras.
 We placed them in discreet spots in and around our home, and we didn’t have to worry about a hub drawing attention to them.
 We didn’t lose a step when it came to accessing, monitoring, and controlling our equipment.
 Even from work, we were able to keep an eye out for the car radio we ordered online and make sure it didn’t fall victim to porch pirates.

-The upside to a system that’s not quite as fancy is a lower price tag.
+Of course, the biggest upside to a workhorse camera is its lower price tag.
 Blink’s equipment is all extremely affordable, with the 3rd generation Blink Outdoor Camera costing just $99.99, and the latest-and-greatest 4th gen camera only running $119.99.
 If you’re looking to outfit a large property with a network of security cameras without dipping into the kid’s college fund, this is a great way to do it.

 Pros & Cons: